Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-Non-profit organizations, societies or associations who operate within Kneehill County and have society status for a minimum of 2 (two) years can apply.
+Non-Profit Organizations, Societies, or Associations who operate within Kneehill County, have had a society status for a minimum of 2 (two) years, and:

 Visit the Council Contacts page to find Contact information for each Division Councillor.
 View our Election District Map to find out which division you live in.